ArionMiles/ArionMiles.github.io/content/posts/lambda.md

 3. Symlinks will ruin your life.
 I wasted a day until it was pointed out to me that I wasn't preserving the symlinks while zipping the files.
 4. If you're thinking of creating layers through SAM's `AWS::Serverless::LayerVersion` type, remember that when SAM zips the contents, it doesn't preserve the symlinks, something which is common when dealing with binaries and library code.

 All in all, this project took me about six-seven days to go from zero experience to creating a fully automated deployment strategy.
-Of course, it wasn't all me, I had help from friends like [Paresh](http://github.com/pareshchouhan) who told me about exodus and pointing out the symlink issue, and [Adithya](https://twitter.com/TheTallpants) who recommended SAM and also helped me debug my templates.
+Of course, it wasn't all me, I had help from friends like [Paresh](http://github.com/pareshchouhan) who told me about exodus and pointed out the symlink issue, and [Adithya](https://twitter.com/TheTallpants) who recommended SAM and also helped me debug my templates.
 This was a fun excercise!